kaysalawu/azure-network-terraform/troubleshooting/README.md

 - [7.
 Azure Policy Assignment - "Already Exists"](#7-azure-policy-assignment---already-exists)
 - [8.
 Waitiing for Virtual Network Peering"](#8-waitiing-for-virtual-network-peering)

--hub2-azfw seializes some resource creation which creates situations where some resources wait for a long time for dependent resources to be created.
+Terraform seializes some resource creation which creates situations where some resources wait for a long time for dependent resources to be created.
 There are scenarios where you might encounter errors after running terraform to deploy any of the labs.
 This could be as a result of occassional race conditions that come up because some terraform resources are dependent on Azure resources that take a long time to deploy - such as virtual network gateways.

 The folowing are some of the common errors and how to resolve them.